howlomogo/games-gql/README.md

-Simple GraphQL project with local mongo database, React, Apollo (NOT react hooks version).
+Simple GraphQL project using local mongo database, React, Apollo and Express (NOT react hooks version).
+Where users can search, add, delete and update games.

 Games database
 User can search for games in database with various filters